jsteyn/carpentries.org/_posts/2024/05/2024-05-27-library-carpentry-dmp-lesson-approved.md

 ### Introduction

-We are excited to announce that the Library Carpentry Curriculum Advisory Committee (LC-CAC) has approved a new lesson Data Management Plan Course for Librarians [http://librarycarpentry.org/lc-dmp101/](http://librarycarpentry.org/lc-dmp101/) for inclusion in the [Library Carpentry curriculum](https://librarycarpentry.org/lessons/).
+We are excited to announce that the Library Carpentry Curriculum Advisory Committee (LC-CAC) has approved a new lesson [Data Management Plan Course for Librarians](http://librarycarpentry.org/lc-dmp101/) for inclusion in the [Library Carpentry curriculum](https://librarycarpentry.org/lessons/).
 This course was developed as part of an Institute for Museum and Library Services (IMLS) grant to UCLA to develop open science lessons for Library Carpentry.

 This course provides an introduction to conducting data management plan (DMP) services for librarians.
-By the end of the course, students should be able to begin providing DMP review services in their libraries.
+By the end of this course, librarians should be equipped to offer basic DMP review services to researchers.

 ### What does this lesson cover?